qtoggle/qtoggleserver-mqtt/README.md

 ### `password`

 Indicates a password to supply for authentication.
+The value is in fact a template that can be customized following the rules  described in [Template Notifications](https://github.com/qtoggle/qtoggleserver/wiki/Template-Notifications).
+The available context is limited however to `device_attrs`.

  * type: `string`
  * default: `null`